Russian shelling kills 10 as Putin seeks gains before Ukraine receives Western tanks

 Japan tightened sanctions on Friday, expanding an export ban list and freezing assets of Russian officials and entities.

-But Ukraine's hopes that the European Union will impose sanctions affecting nuclear energy were dealt a blow by Hungary, which said that it would veto such moves.
-Hungary has a Russian-built nuclear plant which it plans to expand.
+But Ukraine’s hopes that the European Union will impose sanctions affecting nuclear energy were dealt a blow by Hungary, which said that it would veto such moves.
+Hungary has a Russian-built nuclear plant that it plans to expand.

 Russia tightened its own moves against the West.
 Russian foreign minister Sergei Lavrov visited Eritrea on the last stop of a tour of Africa that was intended to shore up support and began in South Africa, which plans joint military drills with Russia and China.